cmazakas/liburing/liburing-rs/docs/io_uring_prep_cmd_getsockname.md

-Prepare a getsockname or getpeername. request
+Prepare a getsockname or getpeername request

 # DESCRIPTION